Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Summary and Conclusion

 We have obtained deep $u'$-, $g'$-, and $r'$ band data for the Coma cluster using the 2.1\,m Fraunhofer Wendelstein Telescope with the final survey region covering $1.5\,\mathrm{deg^2}$ and two reference fields with comparable depth and resolution.
 The Coma cluster data reaches median $3\sigma$ surface brightness limits in $10\arcsec\times10\arcsec$ boxes of $\mathrm{ (30.0\,u',\,\,29.6\,g',\,\,28.7\,r')\,mag\,arcsec^{-2}}$.

 We have created isophote models and measured the structural parameters, $u'-g'$, and $g'-r'$ colors of the three brightest cluster galaxies NGC\,4889 (including the ICL), NGC\,4874, and NGC\,4839 using \verb+isopy+.
 We subtracted these models from the images to allow an accurate measurement of the fainter galaxies.
 The parameters of the other 403 bright galaxies with $m\leq18\,g'$\,mag were also measured using isophotal fitting.
 Again, we subtracted these models to allow for a reliable detection and measurement of the structural parameters of dwarf galaxies even in the vicinity of those bright galaxies.
 Furthermore, we presented a method to fully automatically create masks and to measure the structural parameters using \verb+GALFIT+ of more than $10^5$ galaxies in the Coma cluster field.
 Additionally, we obtained $u'-g'$ and $g'-r'$ of those galaxies using elliptical apertures.
-Afterward, we selected cluster members based on their quiescent sequence membership in the $u'-g'$ vs $g'-r'$ color-color diagram and their red sequence membership and restricted our sample to galaxies with high-confidence measurements of their structural parameters.
-In total, our final Coma cluster sample comprises 5161 cluster member candidates.
+Afterward, we selected cluster member candidates based on their quiescent sequence membership in the $u'-g'$ vs $g'-r'$ color-color diagram and restricted our sample to galaxies with high-confidence measurements of their structural parameters.
+In total, our final Coma cluster sample comprises more than 6000 cluster member candidates.

 Furthermore, we identically analyzed the two reference fields to quantify the contamination of our Coma cluster sample.
-Moreover, we have performed injection-recovery tests for the Coma cluster and the reference fields to derive the completeness functions of our sample selection.
-For both reference fields, we fitted a Schechter function using the unbinned data points employing the dynamic nested sampling package \verb+DYNESTY+ for an analytical description of the contamination, taking into account the completeness function of the respective reference field, also propagating the uncertainties and probing the uncertainty due to cosmic variance.
+Moreover, we have performed injection-recovery tests for the Coma cluster and the reference fields to derive the completeness functions of our sample selection, also taking into account the dependence of the completeness on $\mu_e$.
+For both reference fields, we fitted a double-power-law using the unbinned data points employing the dynamic nested sampling package \verb+DYNESTY+ for an analytical description of the contamination, taking into account the completeness function of the respective reference field, also propagating the uncertainties and probing the uncertainty due to cosmic variance.